ndrewGele/fund_alerts/README.md

 **Rename fake_settings.json to settings.json.** This will make sure your credentials are ignored by git.

-If you're using a gmail account, you should be able to adjust the fake_settings.json file pretty easily.
+If you're using a Gmail account, you should be able to adjust the fake_settings.json file pretty easily.
-If you aren't using a gmail account, you'll need to make more modifications.
-Do some googling for smtplib if you need help.
-Or make a gmail account.
-Haha
+If you aren't using a Gmail account, you'll need to make more modifications.
+Google how smtplib works or just make a Gmail account.
+Haha!

+## Usage

+Actually I don't know how to make this run on a schedule yet lol